Practice notes

 Constitutional petitions in Uganda

-Where a question of interpretation of the Constitution arises — for example, that an Act or an act is inconsistent with the Constitution — it is brought to the Constituti…
+Where a genuine question of constitutional interpretation arises — for example, that an Act or an act is inconsistent with the Constitution — it is brought to the Constit…

 Court-annexed mediation in Uganda